mrcnski/signor.dev/_posts/2018-05-10-jekyll-previous-and-next-posts.md

 }
 {% endhighlight %}

-What the devil is going on here?

 Listen.
 The first thing I did here was replace the inner divs we had before with `p` tags.
 Then, instead of giving the second `p` a class like with the second div before, I used the `p:last-child` [selector](https://www.w3schools.com/cssref/css_selectors.asp) to apply `text-align: right`.

-*Clapping starts.*

 There's more.
 I added a `width` limit to the `p` tags so that neither link can take up the entire half of the line.
 I had to add `justify-content` with a value of `space-between` so that the flex row, now consisting of limited-width divs, would take up the whole line.
 I also stuck some slight padding between the two `p` tags so that they never got right next to each other even when the page was small or the links were big.

-*Clapping intensifies.*

 Hold on!
 That's all fine and dandy, but what about when the page is extra small?
 Well, that's why I added `flex-wrap: wrap`: the "next" link goes below the "previous" link, but only when there is absolutely no space left on the line!

-*Clapping builds to a climax.*

 Am I amazing or what?
 Such is the power of neuroticism.